-He has served as general counsel of many national and local associations, including the National Federation of Filipino American Associations, the Association of Philippine Physicians in America, the Philippine Nurses Association, the Philippine Medical Association in America and the Philippine Independence Day Council, Inc.
+He has served as general counsel of many national and local associations, including the National Federation of Filipino American Associations, the Association of Philippine Physicians in America, the Philippine Nurses Association of America, the Philippine Medical Association in America and the Philippine Independence Day Council, Inc.

 He was counsel of the National Alliance for Fair Licensure - Foreign Nurse Graduate which in the late seventies obtained deferred departure status for hundreds of nurses who were being deported.
 He has also attended a meeting at the White House to discuss immigration issues, including amnesty for undocumented aliens.
 He has been written up in several newspapers and magazines.

-He has been interviewed on radio and television, including ABC Eyewitness News and has participated in a radio discussion of immigration issues with New York and New Jersey legisltators.
+He has been interviewed on radio and television, including ABC Eyewitness News and has participated in radio discussions of immigration issues.

 He has received several distinguished professional awards such as the Distinguished Professional Alumni Award in Law (1989); the Exemplary Achievement Award in Immigration Law (1979); the Outstanding Professional Award (2002), and the Who's Who in American Law (1982).
 He has also received over 50 awards for his community and advocacy work, including two presidential awards from Philippine President Fidel Ramos.

-Seguritan was a student leader and an editor of his school's law review and also its newsletter.
+Seguritan was a student leader and an editor of his school's law review (Philippine Law Journal) and also its newsletter (Philippine Law Register).
 He was an entrance and college scholar and a member of the law honor society.
 Before coming to the US, he taught business law and international politics in a state university, edited law books and was the chief counsel of a major labor federation.

 Seguritan has been a member of the American Immigration Lawyers Association since 1975.